Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

 \subsection{Setup}

-Let $(A, \Theta)$ be a principally polarized abelian surface, with $\Theta$ symmetric.
-Throughout the paper, we will use the usual conventions on the Fourier-Mukai transform where $\mathcal P$ is the normalized Poincar\'e bundle over $A\times \widehat A$.
-Dually, we consider the transform If $E$ satisfies the index theorem, we often write $\widehat E$ for the sheaf representing $\fm(E)$, up to shift.
-Furthermore, we make frequent use of the following identities \cite {mukai}: We set so that $-\widehat \Theta$ is the polarization on the dual abelian variety $\widehat A$.
+Let $(A, \Theta)$ be a principally polarized abelian surface, with $\Theta$ a symmetric line bundle Throughout the paper, we will use the Fourier-Mukai transform where $\mathcal P$ is the normalized Poincar\'e bundle over $A\times \widehat A$.
+If $E$ satisfies the index theorem \cite {mukai}, we often write $\widehat E$ for the sheaf representing $\fm(E)$, up to shift.
+We furthermore recall the following identities \cite {mukai}: for $x\in A, \,y\in \widehat A$.
+We set so that $-\widehat \Theta$ is the polarization on the dual abelian variety $\widehat A$.
 Finally, we write for the morphisms induced by $\Theta$ and $\widehat \Theta$, so that

-Consider two orthogonal Mukai vectors satisfying assumptions ${\bf (A.2)}$ and ${\bf (A.3)}.$ Central for our arguments is the following diagram \cite{Y}, \cite{abelian}: We now explain the notation.
-The morphism is given by and the Albanese map $\alpha$ is defined as Recall that we write $K_v$ for the fiber of $\alpha$ over the origin.
-Lemma $4.3$ of \cite {Y} identifies the horizontal morphism Lemma \ref{l3} of the Appendix shows that $\Psi$ has degree $d_v^4$.
+Consider two orthogonal Mukai vectors satisfying assumptions ${\bf (A.1)}$ and ${\bf (A.2)}.$ Central for our arguments is the following diagram \cite{Y}, \cite{abelian}: Here, the morphism is given by Throughout this paper, we normalize the Albanese map of the introduction by As before, we write $K_v$ for the fiber of $\alpha$ over the origin.
+Lemma $4.3$ of \cite {Y} identifies the lower horizontal morphism It can be seen that $\Psi$ is \'etale of degree $d_v^4=(k^2-r\chi)^4$, but we will not need this fact.